zsakvo/Cirno-go/README.md

 No pre-build binaries to download, please build the source by yourself.

+- if you want to run it on Android devices, please use `termux`, and run

+  `pkg install proot resolv-conf && proot -b $PREFIX/etc/resolv.conf:/etc/resolv.conf`

 ## Notice

 - This tool is for learning only.
 Please delete it from your computer within 24 hours after downloading.